This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• Preheat oven to 425 degrees.
-Grease a 10-inch cast iron skillet with vegetable oil and place in the oven while it preheats.
+• Preheat oven to 425℉.
+Grease (1) 10-inch cast iron skillet with vegetable oil and place in the oven while it preheats.

 • While pan and oven heat, mix the chopped cranberries and the sugar in a small bowl.
 Set aside.